Aztec calendar: Trecenas

-Xihuitl
+Xihuitl, Aztec Solar Calendar

 In ancient times the year was composed of eighteen months, and thus it was observed by the native people.
 Since their months were made of no more than twenty days, these were all the days contained in a month, because they were not guided by the moon but by the days; therefore, the year had eighteen months.
 The days of the year were counted twenty by twenty.